DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I started a great tutorial on how to properly use GitHub, and I realized how wrong I've been doing it for all this time.
 Time to amend then.
 I completed a PataTaP Clone project (with paper.js and howler.js) and I learned how to test a website locally so as to avoid CORS issues.
 In order to achieve this, I researched a lot and I finally managed to configure the IIS on my computer and add/bind the site correctly.
 It took me a while but I'm happy with the results.

 **Thoughts:** I plan to modify the PataTap Clone project in order to make the code more efficient, and I also want to add different animations and shapes.
 The main focus shall be on the Memory Game project though.

+### Day 45: 2018 March 21, Wednesday

+**Today's Progress**: I implemented a modal for my PataTap Clone project, as well as an animation.
+Then, I rewrote the code for the Memory Game project using jQuery.

+**Thoughts:** I realized, thanks to a fellow student feedback, that in my code there were parts of code written with both Vanilla JS and jQuery.
+This resulted in a confusing and not acceptably readable code.
+From now on I'd better to stick to one style instead of mixing both native and frameworks.